pcdshub/lucid/docs/source/grid.rst

 All other devices will be excluded.
 The search is case-sensitive.

 Note that inactive devices are not included, and that this only targets happi entries that have a beamline associated with them at all.
-This requires the ``happi`` containers defined in ``pcdsdevices``.
+This requires the ``happi`` containers defined in ``pcdsdevices``, which define the ``beamline`` field.

 Note: if you prefer not to load any devices, you can skip this step by passing a command-line parameter: